Discover Amsterdam

 Image from Jan de Ridder

-Visit museums for every weather
+Visit museums in every weather

 People walking in Singer Laren museum sculpture garden with flowers